manasisuryavanshi99/My-Data-Science-Portfolio/README.md

 # My-Data-Science-Portfolio

 Welcome to my portfolio of data science projects, which I have completed for academic, self-learning, and hobby purposes.
 This repository showcases my skills and knowledge in data analysis, machine learning, and statistical modeling.

+[Residual Energy Forecasting](https://github.com/manasisuryavanshi99/Energy-Forecasting): A multivariate time series analysis for predicting residual loads, which is crucial for maintaining a stable energy supply.
+The complexities arise due to weather-dependent generation, making accurate forecasts essential for proper supply operations.